cjmj96/vacation-rental-expansion-case-study/documentation/README.md

 -- Step 4: Rename the new column to the old column's name ALTER TABLE listings_wide RENAME COLUMN new_scrape_id TO scrape_id;

+-- Step 1: Add a new column with the REAL data type ALTER TABLE listings_wide ADD COLUMN new_host_response_rate REAL;

+-- Step 2: Update the new column with the converted values from the old column UPDATE listings_wide
+SET new_host_response_rate = CAST(REPLACE(host_response_rate, '%', '') AS REAL);

+-- Step 3: Drop the old column
+ALTER TABLE listings_wide DROP COLUMN host_response_rate;

+-- Step 4: Rename the new column to the old column's name ALTER TABLE listings_wide RENAME COLUMN new_host_response_rate TO host_response_rate;

+-- Step 1: Add a new column with the REAL data type ALTER TABLE listings_wide ADD COLUMN new_host_acceptance_rate REAL;

+-- Step 2: Update the new column with the converted values from the old column UPDATE listings_wide
+SET new_host_acceptance_rate = CAST(REPLACE(host_acceptance_rate, '%', '') AS REAL);

+-- Step 3: Drop the old column
+ALTER TABLE listings_wide DROP COLUMN host_acceptance_rate;

+-- Step 4: Rename the new column to the old column's name ALTER TABLE listings_wide RENAME COLUMN new_host_acceptance_rate TO host_acceptance_rate;

 -- Step 1: Add a new column with the DATE data type ALTER TABLE listings_wide ADD COLUMN new_last_scraped DATE;